-The advantage of buying a shelf company always was the time factor.
-Technically a shelf company can be acquired in one day.
-The disadvantage is that shelf companies are sold with a premium which makes the acquisition of a shelf company in general more expensive than incorporating a new BV.
+The advantage of buying a shelf company has always been time.
+Technically, a shelf company can be acquired in one day.
+The disadvantage of acquiring a shelf company is that they are sold at a premium, which makes buying a shelf company more expensive than incorporating a new B.V.

-In 2012 the incorporation procedure for standard BV's has been significantly simplified, with amongst other the abolishment of the minimum capital requirement, the bank declaration and the governmental consent procedure.
-Consequently, the need for shelf companies dramatically declined and the market for such companies almost disappeared.
-Shelf companies are therefore very scarce nowadays.
+In 2012, the incorporation procedure for standard B.V.s was significantly simplified, which included the ending e of the minimum capital requirement, the bank declaration, and the governmental consent procedure.
+Consequently, the need for shelf companies dramatically declined, and the market for such companies almost disappeared.
+Therefore, shelf companies are very scarce nowadays.

-Buying a shelf company does require a notarial deed, and is in technical terms an easier process than incorporating a new BV, but nowadays the share transfer procedure has become almost as time consuming and expensive as the incorporation of a new BV.
-This is caused by increased KYC compliance requirements, which require amongst others a full identification and clearance of parties involved, and a substantiation of the at arm's length nature of the share transfer price.
+Buying a shelf company requires a notarial deed.
+Although Its process is technically easier than incorporating a new B.V., the share transfer procedure has become almost as time-consuming and expensive as the incorporation of a new B.V.
+This is caused by increased KYC compliance requirements, which require a complete identification and clearance of parties involved and a substantiation of the at arm's length nature of the share transfer price.

 We emphasize that shelf companies have a financial, legal, and tax history.
 Sometimes, shelf companies involved in previous business activities are offered for sale and we recommend a cautious approach.